Network Security & Monitoring

 - Explain the basic operation of common network protocols at a high level.
 This may include DNS, HTTP, FTP, SSH, routing protocols, LDAP, ARP, DHCP, and others.

 - Correctly place network components (switches, routers, hosts, etc.) and protocols (such as the above) into levels of the TCP/IP and OSI Models.

 - Describe common components of enterprise network architectures, such as physical network devices, databases, user directories, etc. and the ways they interact with each other.

-A CompTIA Network+ certification will meet the prerequisites, but is not required.
+*A CompTIA Network+ certification will meet these prerequisites but is not required.